bruvellu/cephalic-furrow/3-text/furrow.md

 Finally, ectopic folds show more variable kinetics ({@fig:features}d,e), are 25% shallower ({@fig:features}f), and occupy an area 50% smaller compared to the cephalic furrow ({@fig:ectopic}g,h, {@fig:features}c).
 Such differences in morphology and dynamics suggest that the cephalic furrow and the ectopic folds form via distinct mechanisms.

-### Ectopic folding more frequent and larger in mutants compared to wildtype

 <!--TODO: Merge with previous section?-->

 To better understand the mechanisms of ectopic folding, we analyzed the phenomenon more broadly in our datasets and found that ectopic folds may also occur in embryos with a cephalic furrow (i.e. *btd* or *eve* heterozygotes, *prd* hetero- or homozygotes, and wildtype).